strimzi/proposals/052-connector-state.md

 The `pause` property will be marked as deprecated.
 In the next Strimzi API version, the `pause` field will be deleted.

+This feature requires at least Kafka 3.5 to work.
+In case it is merged when Strimzi still support older releases, a note in the documentation will be added to notify of this limitation.

 This proposal does not intend to address deleting/resetting offsets.
 As explained in the motivation section, stopping connectors has value on its own.
 Adding support for deleting/resetting connector offsets will be tackled in a separate proposal once Strimzi adopts a Kafka version that supports this feature (expected to release in 3.6).

 ## Affected/not affected projects